snowplow/dbt-snowplow-normalize/docs/markdown/snowplow_normalize_overview.md

 # Snowplow Normalize Package

 Welcome to the model documentation site for the Snowplow Normalize dbt package.
-The package provides 2 macros and a python script that is used to generate normalized data warehouse models (i.e. 1 table per event type); these models provide a table per event type that you specify, and can also produce a thin table of the normalized events and a user table, for use within downstream ETL tools.
+The package provides 2 macros and a python script that is used to generate normalized data warehouse models (i.e. 1 table per specified event types); these models provide a table per event type that you specify, and can also produce a thin table of the normalized events and a user table, for use within downstream ETL tools.
 This package also contains the `manifest` and `_this_run` tables to support the incremental logic.

 **For more information, including a detailed operation guide please visit the [Snowplow Docs](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/).**